natedanielson/Vanderbilt_Cybersecurity/README.md

 ### Description of the Topology
 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.
-Load balancing ensures that the application will be highly _____, in addition to restricting _____ to the network.
+Load balancing ensures that the application will be highly available, in addition to restricting access to the network.

-TODO: What aspect of security do load balancers protect?
-What is the advantage of a jump box?
+Load balancers are designed to take the punishment of the workload when systems try to access its servers.
+It is really magical when using load balancers.
+For example, the load balancer can create more server space automatically when it needs to.
+IF it has different servers on the system then it can clone those to handle the traffic.
+The advantage of having the load balancers on a jump box is to make sure that theweb servers don't go down and we can monitor them in a safe enviroment.

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.
+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the logs and system traffic.

-TODO: What does Filebeat watch for?
+ - Filebeat: This program is used to log the files of web servers.
-TODO: What does Metricbeat record?
+ - Metricbeat: This program is used to display the different metrics of an operating system on a server.

 The configuration details of each machine may be found below.
 Note: Use the Markdown Table Generator to add/remove values from the table.